hesharon/BackStory/README.md

 ## Contributions
 #### Alvin Xu
 I worked on the gallery, collection, and upload photo UI components.
 I also deployed our application to Render.
+I also implemented the export to Polaroid functionality.
 #### Danny Wei
 #### Johnny Liao
 #### Sharon He